Book Review: The Bull, the Bear, and the Baboon by Winsor Hoang

 One the one hand, it can be called one of the most important trading books released so far, and the most important one for beginner traders.
 Reading The Bull, the Bear, and the Baboon is literally the best thing that can happen to you if you are new to Forex trading.

-On the other hand, if you are easily irritated by the not so good fiction and prefer your Forex books technical and well-referenced, then you should probably skip this one.
+On the other hand, if you are easily irritated by the not so good fiction and prefer your Forex books technical and

 A necessary disclaimer: We have received a free review copy of this book, so our review could be affected by this fact.